Bev Windjack

 Landscape Architect, Founding Principal

 Bev Windjack is the Founding Principal of LADR Landscape Architects and a Fellow of the Canadian Society of Landscape Architects.
-With over 40 years of professional experience, she has built a career dedicated to the belief that landscape architects have an essential role in creating resilient, healthy, and meaningful environments.
-Her practice is grounded in the integration of ecological principles, cultural understanding, and community needs, ensuring that landscapes not only respond to environmental challenges but also enrich the lives of the people who inhabit them.
+With over 40 years of professional experience, she built a career dedicated to the belief that landscape architects have an essential role in creating resilient, healthy, and meaningful environments.
+Her practice was grounded in the integration of ecological principles, cultural understanding, and community needs, ensuring that landscapes not only respond to environmental challenges but also enrich the lives of the people who inhabit them.